AnujPancholi/fullstackopenSubmissions/part1/README.md

 **NOTE:** The array of objects supplied to the Statistics component is being reduced to the required jsx, so, if more stats are added, no changes will be required here.
 I learned how to do this off Stackoverflow and I hope I get extra marks for this.

+## Exercise 1.11
+Changed the statistics component to render an HTML table, and the singular Statistic component will be a table row, containing two table data elements each.
+The app doesn't look very much different, but inspecting elements via Chrome dev tools confirmed it - it is indeed an HTML table.

 ---